-- A. The aforementioned property, plant and equipment were all for its own use. - B. The Company has not pledged property, plant and equipment as collateral or capitalized the interest.
+- A. The aforementioned property, plant and equipment were all for its own use. - B. The Group has no property, plant and equipment pledged as collateral and no interest was capitalized as part of property, plant and equipment.

 (9) Leasing arrangements - lessee